behu-kea/third-semester/topics/javascript/dom.md

-### Preparation for exercises

-##### Exercise

-Let's work on the code provided [here](https://github.com/CodeYourFuture/js-exercises/tree/master/week-5/InClass/A-dom-manipulation)

-That means you have to clone [this repo](https://github.com/CodeYourFuture/js-exercises) onto your computer and then find the A-dom-manipulation folder to open in VS code

-1. Open "A-dom-manipulation" project in VS code

-2. View your changes by

-   - using

-     vscode-live-server

-      plugin to get live updates of your changes.

-     - Install the plugin
-     - Right click on `index.html` and select "Open with Live Server"

-   - or just open the `index.html` on your browser and refresh every time you change your code

-### Exercise (1)

-Write JavaScript below that logs:

-1. all the "p" element nodes of the document, --> should log a list of nodes with a length of 6
-2. the first div element node --> should log the ".site-header" node
-3. the element with id "jumbotron-text" --> should log the "#jumbotron-text" node
-4. all the "p" elements contained inside the .primary-content element node --> should log a list of nodes with a length of 3

 ## Attach events to DOM elements

 Once you retrieve an element using `.querySelector`, you can attach an **event** to it.
 An event is any action that can be performed on that element.
 For now, we will just use the **click** event: